 4.5 out of 5

-Overall, a death in the Gunj takes us back to that era where story and script was given precedence.
-It focuses on an issue still not considered of much importance in the society in a subtle way.
+Overall, a Death in the Gunj takes us back to that era where story and script were given precedence.
+It focuses on an issue still not considered of much importance in society in a subtle way.
 It leaves a mesmerizing effect for a long time making one question the society and its rules.
-I consider this to be definitely one of the best movies of last year and recommend it as a must watch.
+I consider this to be one of the best movies of last year and recommend it as a must-watch.
 Kudos to the director for the brilliant handling of a beautiful and sensible story.

 Pic credit for featured image – Hindustan times